educastellano/p/README.md

 Get the [compiled and minified version](https://raw.github.com/educastellano/p/master/dist/p-0.0.3.min.js) and include it to your application.

-# Docs
+# API Reference

-For the full documentation visit [this site](https://github.com/educastellano/p/tree/master/
+For the full API documentation visit [this site](https://github.com/educastellano/p/tree/master/src)

 # Changelog